undergroundwires/privacy.sexy/docs/collection-files.md

         appName: Microsoft.WindowsFeedbackHub
     ```

+  - 💡 [Expressions (templating)](./templating.md#expressions) can be used as parameter value

 ### `Function`

-- Functions allow re-usable code throughout the defined scripts
+- Functions allow re-usable code throughout the defined scripts.
-- Functions are templates compiled by privacy.sexy and uses special expression expressions
+- Functions are templates compiled by privacy.sexy and uses special expression expressions.
+- A function can be of two different types (just like [scripts](#script)):
+  1. Inline function: a function with an inline code.
+     - Must define `code` property and optionally `revertCode` but not `call`.
+  2. Caller function: a function that calls other functions.
-- Functions can call other functions by defining `call` property instead of `code`
+     - Must define `call` property but not `code` or `revertCode`.
-- 👀 Read more on [Templating](./templating.md) for function expressions and [example usages](./templating.md#parameter-substitution)
+- 👀 Read more on [Templating](./templating.md) for function expressions and [example usages](./templating.md#parameter-substitution).

 #### `Function` syntax